4 Tips on Writing an Impactful Speech for the Public Sector

 Have you been asked to prepare a speech for an upcoming event or for a colleague?
 We know this can be daunting, especially if it’s your first-time speechwriting.

 The goal of a speech is to entertain while spreading concise information and persuading an audience to do or believe something – all in a limited amount of time.

 Who Uses Speechwriting in the Public Sector?

 Writing speeches in the public sector is a very effective and helpful skill to master.
-Whether you’re a civil servant, politician’s assistant or an equality, diversity and inclusion officer, it’s likely speechwriting can crop up during your time in the public sector.
+Whether you’re a civil servant, a politician’s assistant or an equality, diversity and inclusion officer, it’s likely speechwriting can crop up during your time in the public sector.

 It’s important to note that every speech ever written has a different purpose - for example, a politician with a new policy proposal or the best man at a wedding - but the tools required to write a speech can be used across any topic.